openhab/openhab-addons/bundles/org.openhab.binding.touchwand/README.md

 ## Channels

-note **Touchwand Wanderfull™** supports various types of alarm sensors such as water leak, door/window sensor and motion sensor. in order to keep the Alarm Sensor generic and support all AlarmSensor types, All the alarm sensor channels are available for each sensor but only the relevant ones will be updates with the relevant values.
+note **Touchwand Wanderfull™** supports various types of alarm sensors such as water leak, door/window sensor and motion sensor.
-It is the user responsibility to use the proper channels for the sensors.
+Alarm Sensor thing represents a generic sensor, relevant sensor channels will be displayed once a sensor is added as a Thing.

 | Channel Type ID   | Item Type          | Description